 The Bank of England cut interest rates, twice, which lead to tracker rates dropping. house repayments companies started allowing people to apply for mortgage holidays if their income had been affected by lockdown.
 A lot of mortgage applications that where in the process of approval also got cancelled.

 It was pretty evident, pretty quickly, that mortgages where going to change.
 We’ve taken a look into what this might mean for mortgages in the longer term from cautious lending to recouping the interest rate.

 Landlords are in a bit of a tricky situation with all of this happening, if the tenant can’t pay rent then the landlord will be unable to evident them due to the current circumstances.
 Instead it’s advised that you try and come to some kind of mutual agreement to accept a smaller rent payment in the shorter term and set up some kind of plan in order for the tenants to pay back what they owe overtime.

-As an alternative option, if the landlord has a house repayments on the property, they may be able to apply for a house repayments holiday if the tenant is struggling, and pass the saving on to the tenant.
+As an alternative option, if the landlord has a mortgages on the property, they may be able to apply for a mortgage holiday if the tenant is struggling, and pass the saving on to the tenant.

 What will the viewing rules be when the market reopens?